ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

     - Click **Add Entry** to add a dictionary entry.
 Specify the lemma (the most representative word form for the term).
     - Click **Upload** to upload a `CSV` file that contains dictionary entries, and then browse to select the file.
 The CSV file must be smaller than 1MB.

-1. After importing or adding entries, you can edit the entries.
+1. After uploading or adding entries, you can edit the entries.

     Open an entry to specify equivalent terms, called surface forms.
 Each surface form must be 256 or fewer characters in length.
 You can change which of the surface forms is used as the lemma.